-Social stories were pioneered by autism specialist Carol Grey in the 1990s and use narrative to help children understand and respond to a range of situations, from joining in playground games to visiting the dentist or going shopping.
-They can be a means to prevent meltdowns or overwhelming anxiety.
+Pioneered by autism specialist Carol Grey, social stories use narrative to help children understand and respond to a range of situations, from joining in playground games to visiting the dentist or going shopping.

 Each story is unique.
 It’s written for and about the child concerned, taking an aspect of their lives they find challenging, terrifying or incomprehensible and presenting it in a fictionalised form that addresses the issue and gives the child a way of dealing with it.